soldsiegfried3-ship-it/BlockUI/README.md

 # BlockUI

 # You can try the demo here : https://elnoob0.github.io/BlockUI/
+# If you come directly after an update, wait like 5 minutes before entering the demo.
+Github has a latency between commited changes and the BlockUI web demo

 blockUI is a upcoming games launcher for windows (linux and mac too i think).
 Its web based so it should run on anything powerful enough (this means it will not work on 3ds).